garthzx/gelic/README.md

 A dynamically-typed, C-based syntax programming language.
 Supports arithmetic operations, conditional statements, and loops.
 Written in Python 3.

+## Usage
+1. Clone or download this repository.
+2. Navigate to project's root directory.
+3. On the terminal, run the command below to start the Gelic interactive mode:
+   - `python3 .\Gelic.py`

+   To run an external .txt file execute the command below.
+A test folder is provided for sample programs:
+   - `python3 .\Gelic.py .\test\fib.txt`

 ## Data Types
 - Booleans:
   - `true; // not false`